Music censorship: United Kingdom

 In December 2007, BBC Radio 1 began to play a version of The Pogues' popular Christmas song "Fairytale of New York" that censored the words "faggot" and "slut" from one of its verses.
 The BBC cited concerns over the homophobic slurs as reasoning, despite the song having historically been played without censorship.
-The word "arse" was also censored on MTV.
 The BBC reversed the decision after it was criticized by listeners, the band itself, and the mother of the song's featured vocalist Kirsty MacColl.
 Radio 1 controller Andy Parfitt argued that "While we would never condone prejudice of any kind, we know our audiences are smart enough to distinguish between maliciousness and creative freedom.
 In the context of this song, I do not feel that there is any negative intent behind the use of the words, hence the reversal of the decision."
 Thirteen years later, in November 2020, it was announced Radio 1 would revert to playing the censored version again, although other stations such as Radio 2 played the original.

 As the song's subject matter was deemed too inappropriate for airplay pre-watershed, BBC Radio 1 played an edited version of Rihanna's song "S&M" during the daytime hours, and referred to the song using the alternate title "Come On".
 As Rihanna objected to the censorship of the song's title, the BBC later compromised by referring to the song as "S&M (Come On)".
 For the same reasons, Ofcom deemed the song's music video to be unfit for broadcast pre-watershed.

 After the 2013 death of former Prime Minister Margaret Thatcher, "Ding-Dong!
 The Witch Is Dead" from the film The Wizard of Oz reached No. 2 on the UK Singles Chart, as the result of a social media campaign celebrating the death of the controversial PM.
-BBC Radio 1 did not play the full song during The Official Chart programme, and instead played a short snippet accompanied by a Newsbeat report about the campaign.
+BBC Radio 1 did not play the full song during The Official Chart programme, and instead played a short snippet accompanied by a Newsbeat report discussing the campaign.
 The action led to complaints that the BBC were deliberately censoring the song due to its negativity in this context, noting that Notsensibles' "I'm in Love with Margaret Thatcher" (which also charted, as part of an effort to counter the "Witch" campaign) was played in full earlier in the show.
 The BBC Trust's Editorial Standards Committee upheld its decision not to play the song, due to its context as a celebration of Thatcher's death.

 "Liar Liar GE2017", a song released during the run-up to the 2017 general election that is critical of prime minister Theresa May, was not played by British radio stations due to broadcasting regulations in force during electoral campaigns, which forbid political advertising and require all broadcasters to practice impartial coverage.
 Despite the suppression, the song still managed to reach #4 on the UK Singles Chart.